uclahs-cds/package-moPepGen/docs/vignette.md

 ## Parsing

-moPepGen starts with parsing a variety of variant files into GVF, a TSV format derived from VCF, to be used by moPepGen to call variant peptides.
+The moPepGen workflow starts with parsing a variety of variant files into GVF, a TSV format derived from VCF, to be used by moPepGen to call variant peptides.

 ### SNP & INDEL